We want you to know that OISS is still ready to serve and support you.

 Students on OPT are eligible for 90 days of unemployment during their 12 months of Post-Completion OPT.
 Students on the 24-month STEM OPT Extension are eligible for an additional 60 days (for a maximum of 150 days).

 A number of higher education and international education organizations have requested that time spent unemployed during the COVID-19 emergency not count towards the post-completion OPT and STEM OPT unemployment limits.
-As of last week, the response from SEVP has been that DHS is evaluating these issues and may issue additional guidance.
-We do not know what the outcome will be, but we know SEVP has is aware of these concerns and we will continue to work collectively with our associations to have them addressed.
 There has been no temporary changes and as a result the unemployment maximums remain in effect until further notice.